GenesisFR/DS2TroubleshootingGuide/README.md

 If you don't see the new races (nymph, succubus, vampire, daemon, drow) added by the modlet as well as the Elys loading screen when starting/loading a game, it means it somehow didn't load.

-- In `Elys Succubus Manager`, make sure `Load Succubus Modlet` is checked.
+- In `Elys Succubus Manager`, make sure `Load Succubus Modlet` is ticked.
 - If that didn't solve the problem, uninstall and reinstall it.

 ## Install the DS2 Tool Kit on the Steam version